th2-net/th2-docs/content/versions/1-7/fundamentals/key-concepts.md

 ## Event

-An _event_ corresponds to any significant action or occurrence during a certain time interval.
-In th2, _events_ are used identify the test actions performed by th2 components during a test run.
+_Event_ in th2 is any noteworthy test action performed by th2 components during a test run.
-A th2 test _event_ is defined using attributes in the class `Event`.

 _Events_ have a hierarchy: an _event_ can relate to another as a parent, or child.
 _Events_ created in different components are not restricted from relating to one another.